Xilinx/fpga24_routing_contest/docs/final_submission.md

 ## Key Details

-* Final submission process/requirements are largely the same as for the [alpha submission](alpha_submission.html), but will be more strictly enforced.
+* Final submission process/requirements are largely the same as for the [alpha submission](alpha_submission.html), but will be more strictly enforced
   * Please follow this process closely!
 Although contest organizers will use their best efforts to run all submissions, failures may lead to disqualification
 * Final submissions will be evaluated on [AMD Heterogeneous Compute Cluster (HACC)](https://www.amd-haccs.io/) hardware